rohan-v-thorat/OpenSMDREnv/README.md

 # OpenSMDREnv: Reinforcement learning environment for spring-mass-damper system
 Rohan Thorat, Juhi Singh, Prof. Rajdip Nayek

-This package includes 1-dof, 3-dof, 5-dof and 76-dof dynamical system environment.
-The 76-dof dynamical system is of 76-story 306 m concrete office tower proposed for the city of Melbourne, Australia.
-It is a benchmark system which is usually used in the domain of mechanical and civil engineering.
+This package includes 1-DOF, 3-DOF, 5-DOF, and 76-DOF dynamical system environment.

-User have the flexibility to change the default mass, spring, damper properties i.e mass, stiffness and damping coefficient.
+Users can change the default mass, spring, and damper properties, i.e. mass, stiffness, and damping coefficient.

 [mention about 3,5,76 dof in more detailed along with the citation of the paper from which parameter value are taken]